Dempsy/dempsy/README.md

 }
 ```

-When a `WordAdaptor` is registered with Dempsy, it will do the following in order:
+When a `WordAdaptor` is registered with Dempsy, the following will happen in order:

 1. _Dempsy_ will call `setDispatcher` and pass a `Dispatcher` that the `Adaptor` can use to _dispatch_ messages.
 2. _Dempsy_ will then call the `start()` method to indicate that the `Adaptor` can starting sending messages.